Curtis E. Hinkle, Founder, Organisation Intersex International & Hida Viloria, Chairperson, Organisation Intersex International

 To many intersex people, gender is the main issue.
 In many countries around the world, there are no early surgeries to “treat” intersex bodies.
 These people’s main issues are often based on not being able to fit into either gender or growing up with a body incompatible with the gender in which they were raised.

-The very theories used to support mutilating intersex bodies both surgically and hormonally are based on notions of gender which have been proved to be unreliable.
+The very theories used to support mutilating intersex bodies both surgically and hormonally are based on notions of gender which have been proven to be unreliable.
 According to theses theories, often espoused by followers of Dr John Money, gender is not innate to the individual.
 We have no proof of this.
 We do have quite a bit of proof to the contrary.

 Intersex is not just about our bodies but also about how we perceive ourselves within those bodies and gender identity is a crucial part of everyone’s identity.